All Products

 alibabacloud.com/nodepool-id: np77f520e1108f47559e63809713ce****

-podSelectors: # Process only some types of pods.
+podSelectors: # Process only the specified Pods.

 - name: lsPods